apache/cassandra-java-driver/features/logging/README.md

 ### Logging query latencies

-Version 2.0.10 of the driver introduces a new feature: the `QueryLogger`.

-This new API provides clients with the ability to log queries executed by the driver, and especially, it allows client to track slow queries, i.e. queries that take longer to complete than a configured threshold in milliseconds.
+The `QueryLogger` provides clients with the ability to log queries executed by the driver, and especially, it allows client to track slow queries, i.e. queries that take longer to complete than a configured threshold in milliseconds.

 To turn on this feature, you first need to instantiate and register a `QueryLogger` instance: